ITP 210 Technical Writing

 ITT 270 Introduction to Computer Hardware

 The goal of this course is to introduce the hardware components, and their respective functions, of microcomputer systems.
 Activities address the specification, assembly, upgrading, and maintenance of microcomputers.
 Assignments may include readings of articles and Web-based documents, discussions, tours, and hands-on activities dealing with microcomputer hardware.
 It is assumed that students will be proficient with personal computers.
-Offered on a two-year fall semester rotation.
+Offered on a two-year spring semester rotation.
 Cr 3.

 ITT 272 Networking I